Shamimanowar/Shamimanowar/README.md

 <br/> <br/>

-🔭 I’m currently working at BuildNow, KSA.
+🔭 I’m currently working as a <b>Fullstack Software Engineer </b>at BuildNow, KSA.

 🏫 B.Sc in Mechanical Engineering.

 🌱 Dreaming for Tech Giants.

-💻 Proficient in Tailwind, JavaScript, TypeScript, ReactJS, NextJS, React Native, Python, Django, and MySQL, Docker, AWS.
+💻 Proficient in <b> Tailwind, JavaScript, TypeScript, ReactJS, NextJS, React Native, Python, Django, SQL, Docker, AWS, Ansible and Kubernetes.</b>

 💬 Feel free to ask me about these technologies or any tech-related topics.